-Insight: Baltic countries' austerity lesson for Europe - Just Do it
+Insight: Baltic countries' austerity lesson for Europe - Just do it

 "Exports would have gained something from devaluation but it would have been short term gains," he said.
 "The basic issue remains unsolved.
 You have to get more competitive.
 You have to be ready to adapt to new conditions.
 You get none of this with devaluation."

 That experience was echoed across Latvia.
-Unit labour costs - a rough guide to a country's staff costs per unit of production - fell 27 points from 2008-2011 (with a base year of 2005), according to Euro stat.
+Unit labor costs - a rough guide to a country's staff costs per unit of production - fell 27 points from 2008-2011 (with a base year of 2005), according to Eurostat.
 That compares to a fall of four points for Spain, and a rise of seven points for Greece.

 Policy makers say, diplomatically, they hold no lessons for the rest of Europe.
 But the temptation is occasionally too much.